chris060986/jenkins-dashboard/README.md

 - Configure which projects to see
 - Making multiproject layout
 - using SSL
+- caching or no reloading for not changed builds
 - use environmentvariables to make containerization possible